-- WNS UK obtained from HSBC Bank plc. an additional three-year term loan facility for £6.1 million (\$9.6 million based on the exchange rate on June 30, 2012), which was fully drawn on March 30, 2012.
-WNS UK also rolled over on March 30, 2012 its existing term loan of £9.9 million (\$15.5 million based on the exchange rate on June 30, 2012) from HSBC Bank plc. (which was originally scheduled to mature on July 7, 2012) for three years until July 7, 2015.
+- WNS UK obtained from HSBC Bank plc. an additional three-year term loan facility for £6.1 million (\$9.9 million based on the exchange rate on September 30, 2012), which was fully drawn on March 30, 2012.
+WNS UK also rolled over on March 30, 2012 its existing term loan of £9.9 million (\$16.0 million based on the exchange rate on September 30, 2012) from HSBC Bank plc. (which was originally scheduled to mature on July 7, 2012) for three years until July 7, 2015.
 The facilities are for the purpose of providing inter-company loans within the WNS group and funding capital expenditures.
-The facilities will bear interest at Bank of England base rate plus a margin of 2.25%.
+The facilities will bear interest at Bank of England base rate plus a margin of 2.25% per annum.
 Interest is payable on a quarterly basis.
 20% of the principal amount of each loan will be repayable at the end of each of 18, 24 and 30 months after drawdown and a final installment of 40% of the principal amount of each loan will be repayable at the end of 36 months after drawdown.
-Repayment of each loan is guaranteed by WNS, WNS (Mauritius) Limited, WNS Capital Investments Limited, WNS UK and AHA, and secured by pledges of shares of WNS (Mauritius) Limited and WNS Capital Investments Limited, a charge over the bank account of WNS Capital Investments Limited, and fixed and floating charges over the respective assets of WNS UK and AHA.
+Repayment of each loan is guaranteed by WNS, WNS (Mauritius) Limited, WNS Capital Investments Limited, and secured by pledges of shares of WNS (Mauritius) Limited and WNS Capital Investments Limited, a charge over the bank account of WNS Capital Investments Limited, and fixed and floating charges over the respective assets of WNS UK and AHA.
 The charge over the assets of WNS UK ranks pari passu with other charges over those assets in favor of other lenders.
-The security must be perfected by July 31, 2012, following the repayment of our 2010 Term Loan on July 10, 2012.
-The facility agreements contain certain covenants, including restrictive covenants relating to further borrowing by the borrower, total debt to EBITDA ratio, our total debt to tangible net worth ratio and EBITDA to debt service coverage ratio, each as defined in the facility agreement. - WNS UK renewed its working capital facility of £9.9 million (\$15.5 million based on the exchange rate on June 30, 2012) (which was originally scheduled to mature on July 1, 2012) until March 31, 2013.
+The facility agreements contain certain covenants, including restrictive covenants relating to further borrowing by the borrower, total debt to EBITDA ratio, our total debt to tangible net worth ratio and EBITDA to debt service coverage ratio, each as defined in the facility agreement. - WNS UK renewed its working capital facility of £9.9 million (\$16.0 million based on the exchange rate on September 30, 2012) (which was originally scheduled to mature on July 1, 2012) until March 31, 2013.
 The working capital facility bears interest at Bank of England base rate plus a margin of 2.45% per annum and has been renewed at the existing rate.
 Interest is payable on a quarterly basis.
 Repayment of this facility is guaranteed by WNS, WNS UK and AHA, and secured by fixed and floating charges over the respective assets of WNS UK and AHA.
 The charge over the assets of WNS UK ranks pari passu with other charges over those assets in favor of other lenders.
-The security must be perfected by July 31, 2012, following the repayment of our 2010 Term Loan on July 10, 2012.
 The facility agreements contain covenants similar to those contained in WNS UK's term loan facilities described above.
 The facility is subject to conditions to drawdown and can be withdrawn by the lender at any time by notice to the borrower.